marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Energy efficiency Management functions focus mainly on network devices and their built-in components that receive and provide electrical energy.
 Devices such as switches, routers, servers and storage devices should have an IP address providing a management interface for the network device.
+Alternatively, energy-related devices (for example, in building management, which typically don't support IP) might be connected via a proxy/gateway with an IP address.

    These requirements are concerned with the standards specification process and not the implementation of specified standards.
 All